-Many of us look to increase our exercise routine and reduce or waist size in preparation for summer fun!
+Many of us look to increase our exercise routine for health reasons (or feel social pressures to reduce our waist size).

 However, sometimes that very beneficial exercise can be a source of pain and frustration so we need to make sure we have proper form and function and not over do certain types of exercise.